mkurzydlowski/ewp-specs-api-omobility-cnr/README.md

 Therefore, you SHOULD periodically verify if your copies are up-to-date (or, simply, choose to *not store* these copies).
-Proper caching techniques and/or periodical use of [Outgoing Mobility Search API][mobility-search-api] can help you with that.
+Proper caching techniques and/or periodical use of `index` endpoint of [Outgoing Mobilities API][mobilities-api] can help you with that.

 [develhub]: http://developers.erasmuswithoutpaper.eu/